What is LASIK Eye Surgery?

 Some have done fellowship training in other areas such as retina, glaucoma, or other subspecialties.
 However, the portion of the eye where LASIK is performed is the cornea.
 This is the clear window on the front of the eye where you place a contact lens.

-Making Sure You Are a LASIK Candidate
+Are you a LASIK candidate?

 Stop Waiting and Start Seeing with Financing

 At Wellish Vision Institute, we want to make LASIK and other vision correction procedures as affordable as possible for our patients.
 We offer several financing options that can fit nearly any budget.
 We offer an array of financing options such as $0 down, and 0% interest for up to 24 months!* We also offer extended payment options for up to 48 months with payments as low as $62 a month!*

 Don’t Rent Your Vision with Glasses and Contacts, get LASIK Today!
 Did you know LASIK can pay for itself in as little as a few years when compared to the purchase of glasses and contacts over time?

 How much does LASIK cost in Las Vegas?

 A: Like many things locally, Las Vegas LASIK eye surgery tends to be very expensive – but not here!
 At Wellish Vision Institute, we’ve made it our mission to ensure that LASIK surgery is available to anyone who needs it, and to that end, we offer several different LASIK financing options to fit almost any budget.
 Don’t let the cost of LASIK be a deterrent – we are committed to working with you in any way we can to help you see your best.